Marlborough School Curriculum

 In order to achieve our mission, we believe that our curriculum design should provide broad, balanced and meaningful learning experiences tailored to the needs of individual students.
 The development of communication, independence, autonomy, and choice is central to our curriculum design.
 We strive to effectively promote the students’ personal, spiritual, moral, social and cultural development.
 A key focus of our curriculum is to prepare students with the skills and cultural capital to successfully access the opportunities, responsibilities and experiences of adult life.
 Leaders evaluate how the curriculum design meets our values and aims.

 Non-Subject Specific and Pre-Subject Specific Curriculum Key Stages 3 and 4.

 Our curriculum is split into two strands, the non-subject specific and the pre-subject specific.
-The non-subject specific meets the needs of our learners operating at birth to 20 months developmentally.
+The non-subject specific meets the needs of our learners with profound and multiple learning difficulties.
 Pre-subject specific meets the needs of our learners with severe learning difficulties including those with autism and other complex needs.